 No tickets are required for Baccalaureate, Class Day, or Commencement.
 There are no limits on how many guests each student may bring.

 By tradition, Yale does not have a Commencement speaker, although an exception is made when a sitting president is awarded an honorary degree, as was the case in 2001.
 Class Day, which takes place the Sunday before Commencement, features a notable speaker chosen with suggestions from the Yale College senior class.
-Recent Class Day speakers have included U.S. Senator Cory Booker, Barbara Walters, Tom Hanks, and Bill Clinton, John Kerry, and Vice President Joe Biden.
+Recent Class Day speakers have included U.S. Senator Cory Booker, Barbara Walters, Tom Hanks, Bill Clinton, John Kerry, Joe Biden, and Samantha Power.

 Rain, unfortunately, is not an infrequent occurrence in Connecticut in May.
 Unless weather conditions are dangerous or severe, Commencement and Class Day will take place outside on Old Campus, although processions and programs may be shortened.
 Diploma ceremonies in some residential colleges and schools may be moved to alternative locations, which are posted to the website in spring; other diploma ceremonies will take place under courtyard tents or in previously announced interior locations.
 Ponchos are the rain gear of choice, both for unimpeded sight lines and for the comfort of guests who would otherwise be on the receiving end of umbrella runoff.

 Class Day and Commencement, in addition to the Graduate School Diploma ceremony, are available to stream live from the Yale YouTube Channel.
 Livestreams of major ceremonies will also be posted to this site’s homepage on the weekend of Commencement.

 - Levinson Auditorium, Yale Law School, 127 Wall Street